Herschel Bernardi: Biography

-Bernardi was a noted voiceover artist and narrator with hundreds of films, commercials and cartoons to his credit and was the original voice of StarKist Tuna animated character "Charlie the Tuna" as well as the original voice of the Jolly Green Giant and was also the narrator of a long-running Tootsie Pop commercial, saying, "How many licks does it take to get to the Tootsie Roll center of a Tootsie Pop?
+Bernardi was a noted voiceover artist and narrator, contributing to hundreds of films, commercials and cartoons, including as the original voice of StarKist Tuna animated character "Charlie the Tuna" and original voice of the Jolly Green Giant.
+He was also the narrator of a long-running Tootsie Pop commercial, saying, "How many licks does it take to get to the Tootsie Roll center of a Tootsie Pop?
 The world may never know."

 Herschel Bernardi also had two minor record hits, 1967's "If I Were a Rich Man", reflecting his success as Tevye, and 1971's "Pencil Marks on the Wall".

 In 1961, the Vanguard Recording Society issued "Chocolate Covered Matzohs", recorded 'live' in front of an audience at the Valley Cities Jewish Community Center of Los Angeles, California, which was a collection of sentimental and wryly humorous tales in Yiddish and English of Jewish immigration into the U.S. at the turn of the 20th century and also featured some songs.

 His album, Fiddler On the Roof peaked at No. 138 on the Billboard Top LPs, during a five-week run on the chart.

 Death

 Bernardi died in his sleep of a heart attack in Los Angeles on May 9, 1986, at age 62.
+The New York Times chose his role in the first run of Fiddler on the Roof as his iconic performance:

+"Husky and bearded, Mr. Bernardi was a versatile actor with many roles to his credit.
+But it was as Tevye, the poor milkman in the hamlet of Anatevka, that audiences remembered him most fondly."

+"The character had been created on Broadway by Zero Mostel, who was followed on the boards by Luther Adler.
+As Tevye No. 3, Mr. Bernardi played the role 702 times on Broadway over three years, starting in November 1965."